sansseriff/phd_thesis/pandoc_site/chapter_04/section_03_introduction.md

 and $E$ is the photon cost per optical pulse.
 DSOC relies on modulation of a CW seed laser to generate the communication signal on the spacecraft.
 This signal is then amplified by an Erbium Doped Fiber Amplifier (EDFA) which dominates the power budget of the spacecraft optical transmission system.
 Therefore, power consumption scales with the number of optical pulses sent.

 The DSOC project uses PPM with maximum M values of at least 5, meaning 5 bits of data are sent using 32 time slots per frame.
-M values as high as 19 have been demonstrated in the lab&#160;[@essiambre2023record], but the number of time bins needed per frame scales exponentially with the number of bits transmitted per pulse.
-Therefore, for a given fixed clock rate and time bin duration, the PPM data rate decreases dramatically for higher M values.
+M values as high as 19 have been demonstrated in the lab&#160;[@essiambre2023record].
+The number of time bins needed per frame scales exponentially with the number of bits transmitted per pulse; therefore, for a given fixed clock rate and time bin duration, the PPM data rate decreases dramatically for higher M values.

 <!-- PPM can achieve higher photon information efficiency than coherent detection techniques [@Dolinar2011Photon] for which the need to measure phase of the incoming optical signal limits minimum transmission power.  -->